VEAF/VEAF-Mission-Creation-Tools/documentation/index.md

 ## What do I need to start?

 You'll need to setup an environment, on your PC, with specific (free) software.
+Read this [page](./environment/index.md) for more information.

 [These instructions](./environment/index.md) are for Windows 10, no support is given for Linux or MacOS.
 ## How do I use the tools in a mission I want to design?